 Basically, cell reference will do this trick automatically, and if you need to lock this cell reference so that you don’t want to change the input values by column or rows then you’ll find the process in this article too.

-1. Dragging Fill Handle Icon to Copy a Formula with Changing Cell References
+1. Dragging Fill Handle Icon to Copy a Formula in Excel with Changing Cell References

 Suppose a company has decided to increase 10% salary of its five specific employees and here you’re seeing the chart with employees’ names along with their current salaries.